dell/csm-docs/content/docs/csidriver/installation/helm/unity.md

 - Kubernetes External Attacher, which attaches the volumes to the containers
 - Kubernetes External Snapshotter, which provides snapshot support
 - Kubernetes External Resizer, which resizes the volume
-- Kubernetes External health monitor, which provides volume health status
+- Kubernetes External Health Monitor, which provides volume health status

 The node section of the Helm chart installs the following component in a _DaemonSet_: